 What does a writer read?
-With James Boyd we have at least part of the answer.
+With James Boyd, we have part of the answer.

-The James Boyd Library consists primarily of Boyd’s remaining personal book collection, augmented with works relevant to his life and writings.
-His collection originally filled both the downstairs Library as well as the second floor Study.
+The James Boyd Library consists primarily of Boyd’s remaining personal book collection, augmented with copies of his own published books and works relevant to his life.

-A descriptive catalog of the approximately 1300 volumes is available in the Weymouth Library in print format, as well as online with the link below.
-Books are divided by genre or subject, and listed in alphabetical order by author’s last name.
+A descriptive catalog of the approximately 1300 volumes is available in the Weymouth Library in print format, as well as online here.
+Books are divided by genre or subject and listed alphabetically by author.

-Books in the collection may be viewed onsite by appointment with the Weymouth Librarian.
+The Weymouth Library is not a lending library.
+Books in these collections may be viewed on site by appointment with the Weymouth Librarian.